 The Internet to the Rescue

 Whilst the internet is definitely one of the reasons why many people don’t bother attending these days, it’s also, rather ironically, one of the main reasons why there are still around 20 dog tracks open today.

 Since 2010 numbers have actually been pretty stable for the first time in decades.
 Closures are very few and far between and there were even signs of expansion with a couple of independent tracks opening, although these didn’t last long.

 One reason the industry has stabilised is that bookmakers have been buying these greyhound tracks for themselves.
 You see, betting on greyhound racing is still very lucrative online.
 Every day there are literally hundreds of races to choose from, and what you tend to find with online betting is that as long as there is a price, people will bet.

-The fact of the matter is that the bookmakers need these tracks to stay open to keep their online empire running to maximum profit.
+The fact of the matter is that the bookmakers need these tracks to stay open to keep their online empire running with net wins.
 A lot of tracks run at large losses, but the bookies know that they will make the money back from the online activity.